Boundedness and $K^2$ for log surfaces: Boundedness for surfaces with nef

-\begin{cor} The class of projective complex surfaces $X$ with $K$ numerically trivial and log terminal and singularities worse than only Du Val, is bounded. \end{cor} \begin{pf} Indeed, by \cite{Blache92}, Theorem C, $GK_{X}$ is Cartier for some $G\in\{ 1,2\ldots{}21 \}$, so every such surface is $1/21$-log terminal. \end{pf}
+\begin{cor} The class of projective complex surfaces $X$ with $K$ numerically trivial and log terminal and singularities worse than only Du Val, is bounded. \end{cor} \begin{proof} Indeed, by \cite{Blache92}, Theorem C, $GK_{X}$ is Cartier for some $G\in\{ 1,2\ldots{}21 \}$, so every such surface is $1/21$-log terminal. \end{proof}

 \begin{thm} Fix $\varepsilon>0$.
 Then there exists a constant $A_{2}(\varepsilon)$ such that for any projective surface $X$ with $-(K+B)$ nef and $K+B$ MR $\varepsilon$-log terminal,